 Diagnosis usually based on history

-To determine severity: Body mass index (BMI), serum albumin, total lymphocyte count, CD4+ count, serum transferrin
+To determine severity: Body mass index (BMI), serum albumin, total lymphocyte count, CD4+ count, and serum transferrin

-To diagnose complications and consequences: Complete blood count, electrolytes, blood urea nitrogen, glucose, calcium, magnesium, phosphate
+To diagnose complications and consequences: Complete blood count, electrolytes, blood urea nitrogen, glucose, calcium, magnesium, and phosphate

 Diagnosis of PEU can be based on history when dietary intake is markedly inadequate.
 The cause of inadequate intake, particularly in children, needs to be identified.
-In children and adolescents, child abuse Overview of Child Maltreatment Child maltreatment is behavior toward a child that is outside the norms of conduct and entails substantial risk of causing physical or emotional harm.
-Four types of maltreatment are generally... read more and anorexia nervosa Anorexia Nervosa Anorexia nervosa is characterized by a relentless pursuit of thinness, a morbid fear of obesity, a distorted body image, and restriction of intake relative to requirements, leading to a significantly... read more should be considered.
+In children and adolescents, child abuse Overview of Child Maltreatment Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (eg, clergy, coach, teacher) that results... read more and anorexia nervosa Anorexia Nervosa Anorexia nervosa is characterized by a relentless pursuit of thinness, a morbid fear of obesity, a distorted body image, and restriction of intake relative to requirements, leading to a significantly... read more should be considered.

 Physical examination may include measurement of height and weight, inspection of body fat distribution, and anthropometric measurements of lean body mass.
 Body mass index (BMI = weight[kg]/height[m]2) is calculated to determine severity.
 Findings can usually confirm the diagnosis.

 Laboratory tests are required if dietary history does not clearly indicate inadequate caloric intake.
-Measurement of serum albumin, total lymphocyte count, CD4+ T lymphocytes, transferrin, and response to skin antigens may help determine the severity of PEU (see table Values Commonly Used to Grade the Severity of Protein-Energy Undernutrition Values Commonly Used to Grade the Severity of Protein-Energy Undernutrition ) or confirm the diagnosis in borderline cases.
+Measurement of serum albumin, total lymphocyte count, CD4+ T lymphocytes, transferrin, and response to skin antigens may help determine the severity of PEU (see table ) or confirm the diagnosis in borderline cases.
 Many other test results may be abnormal: eg, decreased levels of hormones, vitamins, lipids, cholesterol, prealbumin, insulin-like growth factor-1, fibronectin, and retinol-binding protein.
-Urinary creatine and methylhistidine levels can be used to gauge the degree of muscle wasting.
+Urinary creatinine and methylhistidine levels can be used to gauge the degree of muscle wasting.
 Because protein catabolism slows, urinary urea level also decreases.
 These findings rarely affect treatment.

 Laboratory tests are required to identify causes of suspected secondary PEU.
-C-reactive protein or soluble interleukin-2 receptor should be measured when the cause of undernutrition is unclear; these measurements can help determine whether there is cytokine excess.
+C-reactive protein or soluble interleukin-2 receptor should be measured when the cause of undernutrition is unclear; these measurements can help determine whether there is cytokine excess (possibly suggesting otherwise occult inflammatory or wasting disorders such as infection, hyperthyroidism, AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more , or cancer ) Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
+Alpha-1 antitrypsin deficiency and various occupational... read more .
 Thyroid function tests may also be done.